LinkedFaultAnalysis/LFA/README.md

 ## Linked Fault Attack
 ---
-#### This repository contains the documentation from our simulation about LFA.
-The effectiveness of new attacks is continuously assessed as well as their probability of success against the widely-used cryptographic algorithm.
-The attack probability of successfully recovering the secret values is illustrated in this instance by applying LFA against AES.
+#### This repository contains the documentation of our simulations for the LFA.
+The effectiveness of this new attack is continuously assessed as well as their success probability against a popular cryptographic algorithm.
+In this instance, the probability of successfully recovering the secret values is illustrated for applying LFA to AES.

 ---